Using the Tray Method

 Benefits

-A story that shows how easy it is to take care of sundews when using the tray method (when the media is rinsed) is that I was away at college for 2 months before I was able to come back home, and my mom, who knows nothing about carnvorous plants filled up the tray twice a week.
+A story that shows how easy it is to take care of sundews when using the tray method (when the media is rinsed) is that I was away at college for 2 months at a time before going back home to visit, and my mom, who knows nothing about carnvorous plants filled up the tray twice a week.
 When I got back, the plants looked just as good as when I left!
 I owe my mom a million for making her do that.
 I

 do feel guilty :).